gem/oq-irmt-qgis/svir/help/source/16_crave.rst

 OpenQuake-engine to assess risk due to hazards different than earthquakes.
 Detailed information for earthquake analyses is available in the `user manual of the OpenQuake Engine <https://docs.openquake.org/oq-engine/stable/>`_.
+A video tutorial explaining how to use the OpenQuake engine and the plugin for volcano scenario calculations is available on `YouTube <https://www.youtube.com/watch?v=I2KEHUAZ-j8>`_.

 .. _fig-craveListOutputs: